enyojs/ares-webos-sdk/README.md

 ### webOS 3.0.5

-**Note:** webOS 3.0.5 is running an old verion of the light-weight `dropbear` SSH server that may cause failure of the test suite, although every remote commands succeed.
+**Note:** webOS 3.0.5 is running an old version of the light-weight `dropbear` SSH server that may cause failure of the test suite, although every remote commands succeed.

 1. Install the webOS 3.0.5 SDK
 2. Start the webOS emulator: